armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 ```

 Central to CD-as-a-Service's [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) implementation is a _Role_, which defines what a user can do within the platform.
-Each Role has a _Grant_ collection that defines permissions.
+Each Role has a _Grants_ collection that defines permissions.

+The system-defined _Organization Admin_ role is a platform-wide role that has superuser permissions within CD-as-a-Service.
+In the UI, an Organization Admin has full access to all screens and functionality.
+Additionally, the Organization Admin has full authority to execute all CLI commands.
+You cannot modify or delete the Organization Admin role.

 You define your roles in a YAML file that has this structure: